gateio/gateapi-csharp/docs/RebateApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new RebateApi(config);
             var userId = 10003;  // long? | User ID.
-If not specified, all user records will be returned (optional) var limit = 100;  // int? | Maximum number of records to be returned in a single list (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0 (optional)  (default to 0)
+If not specified, all user records will be returned. (optional) var limit = 100;  // int? | Maximum number of records to be returned in a single list. (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0. (optional)  (default to 0)

             try
             {
-                // Partner subordinate list
+                // Partner subordinate list.
                 PartnerSubList result = apiInstance.PartnerSubList(userId, limit, offset);
                 Debug.WriteLine(result);
             }